francismanalang/francismanalang/README.md

 - 🔭 I’m currently working on adding stretch features to [FitnessFuze](https://fitnessfuze.francismanalang.net/)

-- 🌱 I’m in the process of expanding my skills in **React and TypeScript**
+- 🌱 In the process of expanding my skills in **React and TypeScript**

 - 📫 How to reach me: **francismanalang7@gmail.com**